Scientists Say Gene-Edited Babies Claim Is 'Wake-Up Call' For World

 Daley wrote, "Unless and until such high standards are met, conducting germline gene editing would be premature and irresponsible."

-The director of the U.S. National Institutes of Health, Francis Collins, said the he also welcomed the editorial.
+The director of the U.S. National Institutes of Health, Francis Collins, said that he also welcomed the editorial.
 "As all of us continue to wrestle with effective international mechanisms to prevent future irresponsible uses of gene editing for the human germline, I welcome the joint statement from the leadership of the United States and Chinese Academies," Collins wrote in a statement.

-Some scientists have questioned the need to pursue use gene-editing techniques such as CRISPR when there are safer, far less drastic alternatives to prevent most diseases.
+Some scientists have questioned the need to pursue gene-editing techniques such as CRISPR when there are safer, far less drastic alternatives to prevent most diseases.
 "There is zero clinical rationale for embryo editing aimed at producing edited babies.
 The simplest path forward is to ban it," wrote Fyodor Urnov of the Altius Institute for Biomedical Sciences in Seattle in an email.

 Urnov noted that the U.S academies "did precisely what they are calling for here" three years ago.
 "How well did that work?"